2018 KENTUCKY SPIRIT OF YOUTH AWARD NOMINATION ANNOUNCEMENT

-• A person who was an adjudicated delinquent and/or formally involved in the juvenile justice system
+- A person who was an adjudicated delinquent in the State of Kentucky, formally involved in the juvenile justice system.

 2016 Recipiant - Dalton Gordon